Saint Lucy: Patronage

 Lucy's Latin name Lucia shares a root (luc-) with the Latin word for light, lux.
 A number of traditions incorporate symbolic meaning of St. Lucy as the bearer of light in the darkness of winter, her feast day being 13 December.
-Because some versions of her story relate that her eyes were removed, either by herself or by her persecutors, she is the patron saint of the blind.
+Because some versions of her story relate that her eyes were removed, either by herself or by her persecutors, she is the patroness saint of the blind.

-She is also the patron saint of authors, cutlers, glaziers, laborers, martyrs, peasants, saddlers, salesmen, stained glass workers, and of Perugia, Italy.
+She is also the patroness saint of ophthalmologists, authors, cutlers, glaziers, laborers, martyrs, peasants, saddlers, salesmen, stained glass workers, photogrammetry, and of Perugia, Italy.
 She is invoked against hemorrhages, dysentery, diseases of the eye, and throat infections.

 St. Lucy is the patroness of Syracuse in Sicily, Italy.
-At the Piazza Duomo in Syracuse, the church of Santa Lucia alla Badia houses the painting Burial of St. Lucy by Caravaggio.
-She is also the patron saint of the coastal town of Olón, Ecuador, Colombia, which celebrates with a week-long festival culminating on the feast day 13 December.
-She is also the patron saint of the town of Guanes, Santander, Colombia.
+At the Piazza Duomo in Syracuse, the church of Santa Lucia alla Badia used to house the painting Burial of St. Lucy by Caravaggio.
+But it is now housed in the church of Santa Lucia al Sepolcro in Syracuse.
+She is also the patroness saint of the coastal town of Olón, Ecuador, which celebrates with a week-long festival culminating on the feast day 13 December.
+She is also the patroness saint of the town of Guane, Santander, Colombia.

 The Caribbean island of Saint Lucia, one of the Windward Islands in the Lesser Antilles, is named after her.